 An easy rule of thumb for managing anger: if you can’t listen, you shouldn’t be talking.

 When you express healthy anger, both people feel safe.
 It’s easier to maintain trust because you can be honest without feeling afraid that you’ll get hurt.
 Healthy anger requires respectful communication and accountability for your own feelings.

 Anger helps you set boundaries and practice self-care in a way that nothing else can.
 Don’t be afraid to seek professional help if you can’t get your emotions under control.
 You can heal your anger with the right help.

 Join me and get my free 5 day email course on Catching your Anger Before It Hurts.
 I also have a private resource library filled with cheatsheets and short videos to help!
-Click the image below to get started now!
+Click here or the image below to get started now!